-When preparing to run a vibration test, a test engineer is faced with the question of what kind of test should be run with any particular set-up.
-One option is a RANDOM vibration test.
+When preparing to run a vibration test, a test engineer is faced with the question of what kind of test they should run.
+One option is a random vibration test.

 Random vibration testing is beneficial for several reasons:

-- A random test can be created to represent multiple environments under which the DUT may be used in the “real-world”
+- A random test can represent the multiple field environments that the DUT may experience.

-- A random test can be accelerated to create a test representative of a longer field life than may be practically run in a lab.
+- A random test can be accelerated to create a test representative of a longer field life than is practical in a lab.

 Vibration test engineers should use random vibration testing when:

-- Looking to test a product for “real-life” vibrations.
+- Looking to test a product for real-life, non-deterministic vibration

-Testing a product to failure.
-Bringing the product to failure using a sine-track-and-dwell at one frequency ignores how vibrations at other frequencies affect the failure rate.
-Random vibration testing will result in a faster failure mode since all frequencies in the test profile are tested simultaneously.
+Bringing the product to failure using a sine track and dwell at one frequency ignores how vibrations at other frequencies affect the failure rate.
+Random vibration testing results in a faster failure mode because all frequencies in the test profile are excited simultaneously.